d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 we might associate each applicant with a vector whose components correspond to their income, length of employment, number of previous defaults, etc.
-If we were studying the risk of heart attack in hospital patients, we might represent each patient with a vector whose components capture their most recent vital signs, cholesterol levels, minutes of exercise per day, etc.
+If we were studying the risk of heart attacks hospital patients potentially face, we might represent each patient with a vector whose components capture their most recent vital signs, cholesterol levels, minutes of exercise per day, etc.